NihatTekeli/meapnet/README.md

 ## Overview
 This repository contains Pytorch code for the implementation of the methods in the paper "Margin-Enhanced Average Precision Optimization and Horizontal Stripe Augmentation for Visible-Infrared Person Re-identification".
 The paper introduces MEAP and HSA techniques.

-Note: The code will be made publicly available upon the publication of the paper.
+### !
+Important Note: The code will be made publicly available upon the publication of the paper.

 ## Methods
 ### Margin-Enhanced Average Precision